Dynamic-Capital/Dynamic-Capital/docs/quantitative-finance-influential-works.md

 ### Principal Models and Approaches
 The text deploys stochastic calculus, Fokker–Planck equations, and ensemble averages to study return distributions and volatility regimes.
 It highlights self-organized criticality and the prevalence of leptokurtic tails.

-### Practitioner Implications
+### Practitioner Checklist
-- Track higher-order moments (skewness, kurtosis) as early warning indicators.
+- [ ] Track higher-order moments (skewness, kurtosis) as early warning indicators.
-- Use ensemble modeling to capture heterogeneous behavior across market participants.
+- [ ] Use ensemble modeling to capture heterogeneous behavior across market participants.
-- Pair analytic derivations with frequent empirical recalibration to prevent model drift.
+- [ ] Pair analytic derivations with frequent empirical recalibration to prevent model drift.

 ## 4. "The Pricing of Options and Corporate Liabilities"